 Clinical Guideline Recommendations Psychiatry: methylphenidate, mixed salts of amphetamine, and atomoxetine.
 Practice Parameter Stimulants have been shown to be highly effective for the treatment of for the Assessment ADHD in many clinical trials. and Treatment of Available evidence suggests that both methylphenidate and Children and amphetamines are equally efficacious in the treatment of ADHD.
 Adolescents With Immediate-release stimulant medications have the disadvantage that they Attention-Deficit/ must be taken two to three times per day to control ADHD symptoms Hyperactivity throughout the day.
-Disorder The long-acting formulations are equally efficacious as immediate-release (2007) formulations.
+Disorder The long-acting formulations are equally efficacious as immediate-release (2007) 2 formulations.
 Long-acting formulations may be used as initial therapy.
 There is no need to titrate to the appropriate dose on short-acting forms and then transfer children to a long-acting form.
 Short-acting stimulants are often used as initial treatment in small children (<16 kg in weight), for whom there are no long-acting forms in a sufficiently low dose.
 Once a medication is initiated, the dose should be titrated every one to three weeks until the maximum dose is reached, the symptoms of ADHD remit, or side effects prevent further titration.
 It is recommended that the patient be in contact with the physician during the titration period and visit the physician after one month of therapy to assess effectiveness and determine long-term therapy plans.
-Some patients may respond similarly to different stimulant classes; whereas other national properties and to apply one along of whereas, other patients may preferentially respond to only one class of stimulants.
+Some patients may respond similarly to different stimulant classes; whereas, other patients may preferentially respond to only one class of stimulants.
 There is no method to predict which stimulant will produce the best response in a given patient.
-For the treatment of preschoolers, the available evidence suggests that • For the treatment of preschoolers, the available evidence suggests that the titration of stimulants be done slowly and that lower doses may be effective.
+For the treatment of preschoolers, the available evidence suggests that the titration of stimulants be done slowly and that lower doses may be effective.
 This may be due to slower metabolism of methylphenidate in preschoolers.
 In studies published comparing atomoxetine to stimulants, greater efficacy was seen in those patients treated with stimulants.
 Atomoxetine may have less pronounced effects on appetite and sleep than stimulants, although they may produce relatively more nausea or sedation.
 Atomoxetine may be considered as a first-line agent in patients with an active substance abuse problem, comorbid anxiety, tics, or in those who experience severe side effects while taking stimulants.
 It is the choice of the family and the clinician as to which agent should be used for the patient's treatment and each patient's treatment must be individualized.
 British Association of Treatment recommendations for children Psychopharmacology: Proven first-line treatments in children include psychostimulants and Evidence-Based atomoxetine.
 Guidelines for the Second-line treatment options include imipramine and bupropion.
 Management of Clonidine and guanfacine may be used as adjunctive treatments.
-Attention Deficit Qualitative assessments suggest that all agents are more effective than Hyperactivity Disorder in placebo and have similar efficacy; however, there have been few head-to- Adolescents in head comparisons.
-Transition to Adult The agents are not equivalent in terms of adverse effects.
-The agents are not equivalent in terms of adverse effects.
-The agents are not equivalent in terms of adverse effects.
-Services and in The response to different agents varies between individuals and with Adults different doses.
-(2006) ( Treatment recommendations for adults
+Attention Deficit Qualitative assessments suggest that all agents are more effective than Hyperactivity placebo and have similar efficacy; however, there have been few head-to- Disorder in head comparisons.
+Adolescents in The agents are not equivalent in terms of adverse effects.
+Transition to Adult The response to different agents varies between individuals and with Services and in different doses.
+Adults (2006) 33 Treatment recommendations for adults